thewatermethod/thewatermethod.com/posts/jet-black-planet-undead.md

 ---
-title: Jet Black Planet | An Introduction & The Undead Background
+title: Jet Black Planet | An Introduction & Some Player Origins
-description: A new background for the Black Sword Hack
+description: A new origin for the Black Sword Hack
 date: 2023-05-08
 tags:
   - Jet Black Planet